roasting Old and New Hollywood

 However, despite the sudden emergence of Landis, and no doubt to Kubrick’s delight, New Hollywood abruptly left behind its art for art’s sake and low budget beginnings and embraced the big budget allegorical artbuster after the release of Spielberg’s big budget and allegorical thrashing of blockbuster film, JAWS (1975).
 Indeed, starting with Steven Spielberg’s allegorical and implicitly Coppola roasting artbuster, CLOSE ENCOUNTERS OF THE THIRD KIND (1977), Terry Gilliam’s allegorical and implicitly Spielberg and JAWS roasting artbuster, JABBERWOCKY (1977), and Sir Ridley Scott’s implicitly Lucas roasting and BARRY LYNDON evoking artbuster, THE DUELLISTS (1977), New Hollywood suddenly became eager converts to le General’s cause.
 This mass embrace of the artbuster ended the war between Old and New Hollywood as it united the high artistic ideals of New Hollywood with the populist and commercial goals of Old Hollywood, sweeping away the rift between the two Hollywoods to create one fused and united Hollywood.
 Indeed, the artbuster quickly became the dominant type of Hollywood film, with dedicated and unswerving practitioners like Gilliam and Sir Scott and followers like Luc Besson, Kathryn Bigelow, Tim Burton, James Cameron, Sofia Coppola, Richard Kelly and David Lynch the most dominant film artists in Hollywood to this day.
 Le General must also have taken comfort from the allegorical and implicitly Coppola and Lucas bashing Rush film, FREEBIE AND THE BEAN (1974).

-Indeed, for while there were a few aspects of THE SHINING that evoked Landis-such as Philip Stone’s ghostly and psychotic Overlook Hotel caretaker Grady, whose surname evoked the alias O’Grady that Barry adopted at one point in BARRY LYNDON, and Shelley Duval’s Wendy Torrance, whose first name evoked Mindy in SCHLOCK-there were far more allusions to Cronenberg and his film art in THE SHINING that implied that Kubrick was roasting Cronenberg in the form of Jack Nicholson’s troubled English teacher/writer Jack Torrance in this film.
+Indeed, for while there were a few aspects of THE SHINING that evoked Landis-such as Stone’s ghostly and psychotic Overlook Hotel caretaker Grady, whose surname evoked the alias O’Grady that Barry adopted at one point in BARRY LYNDON, and Shelley Duvall’s Wendy Torrance, whose first name evoked Mindy in SCHLOCK-there were far more allusions to Cronenberg and his film art in THE SHINING that implied that Kubrick was roasting Cronenberg in the form of Jack Nicholson’s troubled English teacher/writer Jack Torrance in this film.
 Indeed, the film’s allusions to such allegorical Cronenberg films as STEREO (1969), SHIVERS (1975) and FAST COMPANY (1978), Torrance’s resemblance to Gary ‘the Blacksmith’ Black-played by Cedric Smith-in FAST COMPANY and the film’s Cronenberg evoking spare and minimal camera movements affirmed that Kubrick was roasting Cronenberg in THE SHINING.
+The Apollo 11 sweater worn by Jack’s psychic son, Danny-played by Danny Lloyd-reaffirmed the film’s implicit Cronenberg addressing intent, reminding us that the year of the Apollo 11 moon landing in 1969 was the year of the release of STEREO, the first major Cronenberg film, and one as obsessed with ESP as THE SHINING.
 The eerie and moody electronic score by Wendy Carlos, which evoked the equally eerie and moody electronic score composed by Cronenberg for his allegorical film, CRIMES OF THE FUTURE (1970), reaffirmed the implicit Cronenberg addressing intent of THE SHINING.

 Significantly, THE SHINING evoked the films of Rush.
 A fitting evocation, as Kubrick’s use of Nicholson and mirror reflections showing that Torrance was parting ways with reality reminded us that Nicholson appeared in HELL’S ANGELS ON WHEELS, PSYCH-OUT, and TOO SOON TO LOVE, and that Rush also loved to use subtle reflections of characters in mirrors and windows in his film art to indicate that these characters were also leaving behind reality and embracing out of control fantasy worlds.
 These nods to Rush in THE SHINING confirmed that Kubrick had been following the films of Rush and approved of their warnings to New Hollywood.
 Thus, Kubrick must have been pleased when Rush reappeared the same year as THE SHINING with his allegorical film, THE STUNTMAN (1980), an epic artbuster that implied that Rush hoped that New Hollywood’s sudden embrace of the artbuster signalled that the war between Old and New Hollywood was over, and that the era of the artbuster had arrived.